jeremiasivan/SimNOW/codes/README.md

     - <a href="#example">Example from publication</a>

 ## <a id="foldstr">Folder Structure</a>
-The following chart shows the general folder structure after running the first three analyses.
+The following chart shows the general folder structure after running the first two analyses.
 Explanation of each output file is described below.
 ```
 prefix/
 ├── simulation/